WanderSafe — LGBTQ+ Travel Safety

 Extreme risk.
 Gender-affirming care banned.
 No legal recognition.
 Targeted violence documented.

 Trans women in Russia face compounding risks from the 2023 gender-affirming care ban (Federal Law No. 386-FZ), the extremism designation, and intense social hostility.
 Trans women are among the most visible and therefore most targeted LGBTQ+ individuals.
 Documented attacks include murder, sexual assault, and police abuse.
 Legal gender marker changes are banned — presenting documents inconsistent with perceived gender creates immediate risk at police stops, airport security, and hotel check-ins.
 Moscow's facial recognition CCTV system adds an additional dimension of risk.
 Travel to Russia is strongly discouraged.
 If unavoidable: present consistently with the gender marker on your travel documents, do not carry HRT without concealing its purpose in prescription documentation, carry no photos or apps revealing your identity, use a VPN, and register with your embassy before arrival.
-Contact the Russian LGBT Network (lgbtnet.org) for current risk assessment.
+Domestic support organizations have been dissolved or banned as 'extremist' (the Russian LGBT Network itself was banned in April 2026) — do not attempt to contact them from inside Russia; consult Rainbow Railroad (rainbowrailroad.org) from outside the country before any travel decision.

 Trans Men